webpro-nl/knip/packages/docs/src/content/docs/explanations/comparison-and-migration.md

 [unimported][4] is fast and works well.
 It works in what Knip calls "production mode" exclusively.
-If you're fine with a little bit of configuration and don't want or need to deal with non-production stuff (such as `devDependencies` and test files), then this might work well for you.
+If you're fine with a little bit of configuration and don't want or need to deal with non-production items (such as `devDependencies` and test files), then this might work well for you.

 The following commands are similar: